 Below, we examine some of the things you should be considering before spending your hard earned

 What is my budget?

 This is the most important factor you need to decide on.
 Remember, the purchase cost of your 4WD is just the start.
-Accessories, repairs, rego and insurance are all additional costs, and need to be factored into your budget.
+Accessories, repairs, rego, fuel and insurance are all additional costs, and need to be factored into your budget.
 There are plenty of second hand 4WD’s on the market that need thousands of dollars to be done in repairs, so choose wisely!

 How long do I plan on keeping it for?

 The length that you plan on keeping your 4WD for is something well worth considering.
 It determines the amount of money you spend on repairs and accessories, and makes you aware of the cost of depreciation.

 A 4WD that you intend on keeping for many years is often treated differently to one that you only want for a few months, or a year.
 It’s not worth buying a 4WD that doesn’t do what you want it to; trust me!

 What sort of 4WDing do I want to do?

 Being aware of what you plan on using the 4WD for is going to reduce the number of cars you need to search through dramatically.
 There are plenty of different levels of 4WDing, but for simplicity, let’s just break them down into 3 for now:

 If you intend on taking your 4WD out on a regular basis and hitting the tracks that are going to push your 4WD to its limit, then you need a vehicle that is going to handle it.
 Big rocks, mud, side angles and huge ruts require a 4WD that is very different to one that is never going to be taken off the black stuff.